Nonlinear functional regression by functional deep neural network with kernel embedding: Architecture of Functional Deep Neural Network with Kernel Embedding

-The architecture stated in Definition \ref{deffunctionalNN} is a theoretical framework, next we give an introduction to how it can be implemented in practice.
-The key steps for the implementation are the kernel embedding step (\ref{kernelembedding}) and the projection step (\ref{coeffvector}).
+{ The architecture described in Definition \ref{deffunctionalNN} serves as a theoretical framework.
+Next, we will outline how this framework can be practically implemented.
+The two critical steps for empirical implementation are the kernel embedding step specified in (\ref{kernelembedding}) and the projection step described in (\ref{coeffvector}). }

-In the following, we consider the case $K=K_0$ being a Mercer kernel.
-Without loss of generality, we suppose that the domain of input functions is $\Omega=[0,1]^d$, then we can write the embedding step
+{ For the kernel embedding step defined in \eqref{kernelembedding}, we can assume, without loss of generality, that the domain of the input functions is $\Omega=[0,1]^d$.
+This allows us to express the embedding step as follows:

+where $d\mathcal{U}$ represents the uniform distribution on $\Omega$.
+The quadrature problem focuses on approximating this integral using linear combinations:

+where the points $t_{i,j} \in \Omega$ and the weights $\theta_{i,j}$ are chosen appropriately to minimize the approximation error as much as possible. }

-as a kernel quadrature, with $\mathcal{U}$ being a uniform distribution on $\Omega$.
-The standard Monte-Carlo method is to consider observation points $\{t_{i,j}\}_{j=1}^{n_i}$ i.i.d. sampled from $\mathcal U$, then $L_K f_i$ can be approximated by the estimation $\widehat{L_K} f_i=\frac{1}{n_i} \sum_{j=1}^{n_i} K(\cdot,t_{i,j})f_i(t_{i,j})$.
-However, this sampling method only results in a decrease of the error in $1/\sqrt{n}$.
-Alternative sampling methods such as Quasi Monte-Carlo and Simpson's rules can lead to better convergence rates for smooth kernels.
-In this paper, we consider the utilization of an optimal kernel quadrature scheme described in \cite{bach2017equivalence}, where
+\begin{remark} { The standard Monte-Carlo method is to consider observation points $\{t_{i,j}\}_{j=1}^{n_i}$ i.i.d. sampled from $d\mathcal U$ and the weights $\theta_{i,j}= f_i(t_{i,j})/n_i$, which results in a decrease of the error in the rate of $1/\sqrt{n_i}$.
+Alternative sampling methods, such as Quasi Monte-Carlo methods and Trapezoidal rules, can lead to improved convergence rates. } \end{remark}

-If the observation points $\{t_{i,j}\}_{j=1}^{n_i}$ are i.i.d. sampled from the optimal distribution with density $\tau$ satisfying